-· Provides numerous approaches to managing particulate-plastic contamination.
+· Provides numerous approaches for managing particulate plastic contamination

-Written by a global team of scientists, this book is for researchers in the fields of environmental safety and waste management or individuals interested in the impacts of particulate plastics on environmental health.
+Written by a global team of scientists, this book is for researchers in the fields of environmental safety and waste management or individuals interested in the impact of particulate plastics on environmental health.

 Table of Contents

-Part 1: Sources of particulate plastics in the environment 1 Sources of particulate plastics in terrestrial ecosystems 2 Particulate plastics from agriculture 3 Polyacrylamide (PAM) as a source of particulate plastics in terrestrial environment 4 Analytical methods for particulate plastics in soil and water Part 2: Distribution and characteristics of particulate plastics 5 Chemistry and processing of plastics 6 Particulate plastics and natural organic matter interactions 7 Characteristics of particulate plastics in terrestrial ecosystems 8 Facilitated transport of particulate plastics through soil macropores as a mechanism for groundwater contamination 9 Microbial plastisphere: Microbial habitation of particulate plastics in terrestrial and aquatic environments 10 Aggregation behavior of particulate plastics and its implications Part 3: Ecotoxicity of particulate plastics 11 Environmentally toxic components of plastic manufacture 12 Particulate plastics as vectors of heavy metal(loid)s 13 Water relations and cadmium uptake of wheat grown in soil with particulate plastics 14 Particulate plastics as vectors of organic pollutants 15 Ecological impacts of particulate plastics in marine ecosystems 16 Sublethal responses to microplastic ingestion in invertebrates: towards a mechanistic understanding using energy flux 17 Particulate plastics and human health Part 4: Case studies of particulate plastics in the environment 18 Status of particulate marine plastics in Sri Lanka 19 Case studies of particulate plastics distribution and ecotoxicity-Japan 20 Particulate plastics distribution and ecotoxicity in marine ecosystems in Thailand and Southeast Asia 21 The current status of plastics - a New Zealand Perspective 22 Plastic food for fledgling short-tailed shearwaters (Ardenna tenuirostris): An Australian case study Part 5: Management of particulate plastics 23 Management of particulate plastic waste input to terrestrial and aquatic environment 24 Evaluation and mitigation of the environmental impact of synthetic microfibers 25 Bioplastics: a silver bullet to plastic pollution?
+Section I: Sources of particulate plastics in the environment.
+1 Sources of particulate plastics in terrestrial ecosystems.
+2 Particulate plastics from agriculture.
+3 Polyacrylamide (PAM) as a source of particulate plastics in the terrestrial environment.
+4 Analytical methods for particulate plastics in soil and water.
+Section II: Distribution and characteristics of particulate plastics.
+5 An introduction to the chemistry and manufacture of plastics.
+6 Interaction of dissolved organic matter with particulate plastics.
+7 Characteristics of particulate plastics in terrestrial ecosystems.
+8 Facilitated transport of zinc on plastic colloids throuth soil columns.
+9 Microbial Plastisphere: Microbial habitation of particulate plastics in terrestrial and aquatic environments.
+10 Aggregation behavior of particulate plastics and its implications.
+Section III: Ecotoxicity of particulate plastics.
+11 Environmentally toxic components of plastic manufacture.
+12 Particulate plastics as vectors of heavy metal(loid)s.
+13 Water relations and cadmium uptake of wheat grown in soil with particulate plastics.
+14 Microplastics as vectors of chemicals and microorganisms in the environment.
+15 Ecological impacts of particulate plastics in marine ecosystems.
+16 Sub-lethal responses to microplastic ingestion in invertebrates: Toward a mechanistic understanding using energy flux.
+17 Particulate plastics and human health.
+Section IV: Case studies of particulate plastics in the environment.
+18 Status of particulate marine plastics in Sri Lanka: Research gaps and policy needs.
+19 Case studies of particulate plastic distribution and ecotoxicity in Japan.
+20 Particulate plastic distribution and ecotoxicity in marine ecosystems and a case study in Thailand.
+21 The current status of plastics: A New Zealand perspective.
+22 Plastic food for fledgling short-tailed shearwaters (Ardenna tenuirostris): A case study.
+Section V: Management of particulate plastics.
+23 Management of particulate plastic waste input to terrestrial and aquatic environments.
+24 Evaluation and mitigation of the environmental impact of synthetic microfibers.
+25 Biodegradable bioplastics: A silver bullet to plastic pollution?

-Kirkham is a Fellow of the American Society of Agronomy, the Crop Science Society of America, the Soil Science Society of America, and the American Association for the Advancement of Science, and has been elected honorary member of the International Union of Soil Sciences.
-Kirkham has received several awards, including, most recently, the International Soil Science Award from the Soil Science Society of America.
+M.B.
+Kirkham, PhD, is University Distinguished Professor in the Department of Agronomy at Kansas State University (Manhattan).
+Dr. Kirkham has written three textbooks dealing with soil-plant-water relations and is the author or coauthor of more than 300 contributions to scientific publications and is on the editorial boards of 16 journals.
+Dr. Kirkham is a Fellow of the American Society of Agronomy, the Crop Science Society of America, the Soil Science Society of America, and the American Association for the Advancement of Science, and has been elected honorary member of the International Union of Soil Sciences; and has received several awards, including, most recently, the International Soil Science Award from the Soil Science Society of America.

-Halsband has published >40 papers, co-supervised 5 PhD students and is a former EU Marie-Curie postdoctoral fellow.
+Claudia Halsband, PhD, is a marine ecologist and Senior Scientist at Akvaplan-niva, a private research institute in Tromsø (Norway), where she leads the Ecosystem Understanding section with a focus on arctic environmental issues.
+Dr. Halsband has published >40 papers and is a former EU Marie-Curie postdoctoral fellow.
 She is a member of ARCTOS (ARCTic marine ecOSystem research network), the World Association of Copepodologists (WAC), and a former founding member of APECS (the Association of Polar Early Career Scientists).

-Dr. Ok is a full professor at and global research director of Korea University in Seoul, Korea.
-His academic background covers waste management, the bioavailability of emerging contaminants, and bioenergy and value-added products (such as biochar).
-Professor Ok also has experience in fundamental soil science and the remediation of various contaminants in soils and sediments.
-Together with graduate students and colleagues, Professor Ok has published over 700 research papers, 60 of which have been ranked as Web of Science ESI top papers (56 nominated as “highly cited papers” [HCPs] and 4 nominated as “hot papers”).
+Yong Sik Ok, PhD, is a Full Professor and Global Research Director of Korea University in Seoul, Korea.
+Together with graduate students and colleagues, Dr. Ok has published over 700 research papers, 60 of which have been ranked as Web of Science ESI top papers (56 nominated as “highly cited papers” [HCPs] and 4 nominated as “hot papers”).
 He has been a Web of Science Highly Cited Researcher (HCR) since 2018.
 In 2019, he became the first Korean to be selected as an HCR in the field of Environment and Ecology.
 He maintains a worldwide professional network through his service as an Editor (former Co-Editor in Chief) of the Journal of Hazardous Materials, Co-Editor for Critical Reviews in Environmental Science and Technology, Associate Editor for Environmental Pollution and Bioresource Technology, and as a member of the editorial boards of Renewable and Sustainable Energy Reviews, Chemical Engineering Journal, Chemosphere, and Journal of Analytical and Applied Pyrolysis, along with several other top journals.
-Professor Ok has served in a number of positions worldwide including as honorary professor at the University of Queensland (Australia), visiting professor at Tsinghua University (China), adjunct professor at the University of Wuppertal (Germany), and guest professor at Ghent University (Belgium).
+He has served in a number of positions worldwide including as Honorary Professor at the University of Queensland (Australia), Visiting Professor at Tsinghua University (China), Adjunct Professor at the University of Wuppertal (Germany), and Guest Professor at Ghent University (Belgium).
 He currently serves as Director of the Sustainable Waste Management Program for the Association of Pacific Rim Universities (APRU).
 He has served as chairman of numerous major conferences such as Engineering Sustainable Development, organized by the APRU and the Institute for Sustainability of the American Institute of Chemical Engineers (AIChE).